mercadopago/devsite-docs/guides/plugins/unofficial/vtex/configure-payment-conditions.en.md

   * If you configure **MercadoPagoWallet**, the buyer completes the payment with the Mercado Pago wallet exclusively for registered users, and once the process is finished, they will return to your store.
   * If you configure **MercadoPagoOff**, you will have access to Boleto Bancário and Payments with PEC (lottery shops), using your MercadoPagoV2 affiliation.  ----[mlb]----
 * **Boleto Bancário:** this refers to boleto bancário transactions.
-* **PIX:** This refers to PIX transactions.
-To configure PIX in your integration with Mercado Pago, it is necessary for your PIX key to be configured as well.
-For more information on how to create your PIX key, click [here](https://www.mercadopago[FAKER][URL][DOMAIN]/stop/pix?url=https%3A%2F%2Fwww.mercadopago.com.br%2Fadmin-pix-keys%2Fmy-keys&authentication_mode=required).
-If you already have your PIX key, the process follows the steps common to the other payment plans. ------------
+* **Pix:** This refers to Pix transactions.
+To configure Pix in your integration with Mercado Pago, it is necessary for your Pix key to be configured as well.
+For more information on how to create your Pix key, click [here](https://www.mercadopago[FAKER][URL][DOMAIN]/stop/pix?url=https%3A%2F%2Fwww.mercadopago.com.br%2Fadmin-pix-keys%2Fmy-keys&authentication_mode=required).
+If you already have your Pix key, the process follows the steps common to the other payment plans. ------------

 ![Configure payment plans](/images/vtex/paymentconditions-en.gif)